LeelaChessZero/lczero.org/content/play/configuration/flags/index.md

 To go this, way, create a file named `lc0.config` and put it to the same directory are your `lc0.exe`.

-The contents of this file should be command line flags, one per line, with trailing `--` optional.
+The contents of this file should be command line flags, one per line, with leading `--` optional.
 For example:

 ```
 # Lines starting from '#' are comments.